 Figure S6.
-Heatmap of structure-corrected allele associa- tions with the environment, analogous to Figure 1B in the main paper.
+Heatmap of structure-corrected allele associations with the environment, analogous to Figure 2B in the main paper.
 Note that although the pattern is very similar, the magnitude of allele correlations is smaller in the structure-corrected data.

 Figure S7.
-Mean correlation among allele frequencies between top candidate contigs.
-Contigs are ordered the same as Figure 1G in the main paper.
+Gametic disequilibrium heatmap.
+Mean correlation among allele frequencies between top candidate genes.
+Genes are ordered the same as Figure 2G in the main paper.

 Figure S8.
+Recombination heatmap, clustered by recombination rates.
+The same data as is shown in Figure 3, except re-clustered by recombination rates to more easily see the patterns of physical linkage.

+Figure S9.
+Loadings of environments onto PC axes.
 The length and direction of each vector represents the scaled loading of that environmental variable onto the PC axis.
 The color of each vector represents the mean proportion of variance explained by that environment in the two axes plotted.

-Figure S9.
+Figure S10.
+Outliers on PC axes.
 The distribution of Bayes Factors for the association between SNPs and environments along the first three PC axes.
-Colored points correspond to the candidate described in the main paper: Aridity (orange), Multi (green), Freezing (blue), and Geography (yellow).
-Vertical and horizontal lines represent criteria for significance.
+Each point is a SNP colored according to its environmental response module in Figure 2C-F. Vertical and horizontal lines represent criteria for significance, and the black ovals represent the 95% prediction ellipse.
 Note that candidate SNPs all had BF > 2 with at least one univariate environmental variable.

-Figure S10.
-Proportion of SNPs falling into various categories for genomic features in the entire dataset compared to in the top candidate list.
+Figure S11.
+Proportion of exome SNPs falling into various categories for genomic features compared to in the top candidate list.
 3primeFLANK: 3’ flanking region; 3primeUTR: 3’ untranslated region; 5primeFLANK: 5’ flanking region; 5primeUTR: 5’ untranslated region; non-tcontig: not located in a transcriptomic contig (intergenic); nonsyn: non-synonymous substitution; unk-adj: unknown adjacent region; unk-flank: unknown flanking region; UNKNOWN-ORF: unknown open reading frame.

-Figure S11.
+Figure S12.
 Error rates from the simulations given a less stringent criteria (Bonferroni, left) and a more stringent criteria (Bonferroni and Bayes Factors from bayenv2, right).
 The less stringent criteria was used for the simulations because it had some false positives (A), while the more stringent criteria was used for the empirical data because it didn’t have any false positives (B).
 While using the more stringent criteria resulted in no false positives, it also reduced the number of true positives (compare C and D), with the most severe reduction under isolation by distance.

-Figure S12.
+Figure S13.
+Pairwise distances among loci as a function of selection for simulated data.
+Evaluation of 0.1 as a distance threshold for creating an environmental response module.
+The three demographies are isolation by distance (IBD), range expansion from one refuge (1R), and range expansion from two refugia (2R).
+For the simulated data, top candidates were chosen as described in the methods.
+Multivariate euclidean distance was calculated among the loci based on their associations with environments, and the proportion of pairwise distances above the distance threshold of 0.1 (used for the empirical data) was calculated for each type of comparison.
+We evaluated four types of pairwise comparisions: neutral loci with each other ("Neut-Neut"), neutral loci with selected loci ("Neut-Sel"), all selected loci with each other ("Sel-Sel"), and only loci under strong selection with each other (s > 0.1, "strongSel-strongSel").
+A higher proportion of pairwise distances above the threshold indicates that these loci would be more connected to each other in the co-association network.

+Figure S14.
+Examples of networks from simulations.
 The simulated datasets were nested within randomly generated selective environments, such that different demographic histories were simulated on the same environmental landscape.
 For this randomly generated environment, loci simulated under stronger selection had a propensity to cluster differently than loci simulated under weaker selection.